 The Department of Earth and Planetary Sciences (EPS) provides a wide range of undergraduate research opportunities that develop professional experience before graduation.
-With a faculty advisor, our students undertake field work ranging from local to remote and international locations, collect and analyze research samples and instrumental data sets, and are trained in a range of computational and analytical methods.
-These include use of instrumentation such as parallel-processing computers, mass spectrometers and other analytical instruments, seismometers, and laser spectroscopy.
-EPS undergraduate research projects have been published in top-ranked peer-reviewed journal publications.
+With a faculty advisor, students may undertake field work in local to remote locations, collect and analyze research samples and instrumental data, or utilize a range of computational and/or analytical methods.
+Analysis methods and training include high-performance computing clusters, mass spectrometers, and seismometers.
+Undergraduate research can be pursued to gain valuable experience, or in support of a senior honors thesis.
+EPS undergraduate research projects are often published in top-ranked peer-reviewed journals.
 If you are interested in undertaking a research project, we encourage you to contact a faculty member, or the Director of Undergraduate Studies, as soon as possible.
-The earlier a project begins, the greater the potential of the research.
+The earlier a project begins, the greater the research potential.

 Karalyn Berman ’18 is an Earth and Planetary Sciences and Environmental Sciences double major.
 She worked in Professor Axford’s Quaternary Sediment Lab for almost four years.
 Karalyn employed both geochemical and paleobiological techniques in her research, which investigated the timing of postglacial isostatic emergence of the southwest Greenland coast and developed a paleobiological reconstruction of environmental change there throughout the past 8000 years.
 She presented her thesis project at the NU Undergraduate Expo and at the fall meeting of the American Geophysical Union.
 In addition to pursuing this geological research, Karalyn also explored her interest in the intersections between environmental science and policy as a Doris Duke Conservation Scholar in the Western U.S. during the summers after her sophomore and junior years.